AutoVerse-ai/Verse-library/docs/source/troubleshooting.md

     next.mode = M

 ```
-OR, use verify_refine() function which will repeatedly partition the initial set into smaller and smaller chunks until all of the initial set is safe.
+If you are doing 484 MP0, you may also use the verify_refine() function which will repeatedly partition the initial set into smaller and smaller chunks until all of the initial set is safe.

 ![](figs/refine.png)